Elena Rybakina career statistics

 This is a list of the main career statistics of professional Kazakhstani tennis player Elena Rybakina.
-She has won eleven career singles titles, and finished runner-up in eleven more finals.
-She achieved her biggest result at the 2022 Wimbledon Championships, where she won the women's singles trophy, becoming the first Kazakhstani player to win a Grand Slam tournament.
-She has thirty-one top-10 wins, including victories over the current and former No. 1 players Aryna Sabalenka, Iga Świątek, Simona Halep, Karolína Plíšková, Garbiñe Muguruza, and Serena Williams.
-Rybakina entered the top 20 for the first time in February 2020, and on 12 June 2023, she achieved a career-high ranking of world No. 3.
+She has won fourteen career singles titles, and finished runner-up in thirteen more finals.
+She achieved her first major victory at the 2022 Wimbledon Championships, where she won the women's singles trophy, becoming the first Kazakhstani player to win a Grand Slam tournament.
+She also won the 2025 WTA Finals, 2026 Australian Open and 2026 US Open.
+She has forty-one top-10 wins, including 10 victories over the current No.1 players Aryna Sabalenka, and Iga Świątek and more over the former No. 1 players Aryna Sabalenka, Iga Świątek, Simona Halep, Karolína Plíšková, Garbiñe Muguruza, Serena Williams, and Naomi Osaka.
+Rybakina entered the top 20 for the first time in February 2020, and on 14 September 2026, she achieved a career-high ranking of world No. 1.

 Rybakina with the Venus Rosewater Dish at the 2022 Wimbledon Championships.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup, United Cup and Olympic Games are included in win–loss records.